binarymist/command-line/git.md

 `fetch` gives you a chance to examine the changes you just fetched.

 [`git fetch origin`](https://git-scm.com/docs/git-fetch#_examples)
-It fetches all branches from origin and stores them as remote branches locally.
+fetches all branches from origin and stores them as remote branches locally.

+`git fetch --all`
+fetches all branches from all remotes and stores them as remote branches locally.